 Located on the Little Elkhart River in Bonneyville Mill County Park in Bristol, the mill sells bags of stone-ground corn, wheat, rye and buckwheat flour.
 Tours explain the milling process.
-The mill is open from May through October.
+The mill is open from mid-April through mid-November.
 Nearby is the Bonneyville Mill Dahlia Garden, another photo-worthy subject.
 The best viewing time is mid-August to mid-September.

 The county park has miles of woodland trails and picnic areas, including five reservable shelters.
 (574-535-6458, elkhartcountyparks.org)

-Check out these Northern Indiana Amish Country’s annual events:
+Check out these Northern Indiana Amish Country annual events:

 Elkhart, Bristol, Middlebury, Shipshewana, Goshen, Nappanee & Wakarusa, IN

 Voted tops by ABA for a fifth consecutive year, this event delivers eye-popping views of 19 quilt patterned gardens loaded with nearly 1,000,000 blooms and 20 artist-painted outdoor quilt murals.
-Quilt gardens and murals blanket seven communities along Amish Country’s Heritage Trail, and all are viewable free of charge.
-There’s nothing else like it.
+Quilt gardens and murals blanket seven communities along Indiana Amish Country’s Heritage Trail, and all are viewable free of charge.

 Downtown Elkhart, IN

-200 juried quilts from around the nation are showcased along with vendor displays; workshops to learn the latest quilting techniques; a Shop Hop to the area’s best quilt and fabric stores; and noted featured speaker Libby Lehman shares her quilting knowledge.
+200 juried quilts from around the nation are showcased along with vendor displays; workshops to learn the latest quilting techniques; a Shop Hop to the area’s best quilt and fabric stores; and noted featured speakers share their quilting knowledge.

-Annual Amish Acres Arts & Crafts Festival – August 1-4
+Annual Arts, Crafts & Music Festival – early August

-300 juried artists and crafters from across the country display and sell their wares around the pond on Amish Acres’ historic farmstead listed on the National Register.
-Wagon and swan boat rides, 4 stages of continuous entertainment, and festival foods like the famous breaded Hoosier tenderloins round out the fun at this five time ABA Top 100 rated event.
+300 juried artists and crafters from across the country display and sell their wares around the pond on The Barns at Nappanee’s historic farmstead listed on the National Register.
+Wagon and swan boat rides, four stages of continuous entertainment, and festival foods like the famous breaded Hoosier tenderloins round out the fun at this five-time ABA Top 100 rated event.